-in drainage piping where accessibly located in the trap seal or between a fixture and its trap in the vent system, except underground or in wet vents, at a point in the water supply system, and in gas piping as permitted by Section 1212.6
+- A. In any location within a structure without restrictions - B. Only underground or in wet vents - C. Where accessibly located in the trap seal or between a fixture and its trap; in the vent system, except underground or in wet vents; at any point in the water supply system; and in gas piping as permitted by Section 1212.6 - D. Exclusively in the water supply system, with no exceptions for other systems